Cworm80/Active-Directory/README.md

 # Active-Directory
--In this project i  will show you how to create a Active Directory
+-In this project i will show you how to create a Active Directory this will allow you to manage users and groups in your organization.